dinergie/layoutlmV3/README.md

 # layoutlmv3-finetuned-invoice

-This model is a fine-tuned version of [microsoft/layoutlmv3-base](https://huggingface.co/microsoft/layoutlmv3-base) on the sroie dataset.
+This model is a fine-tuned version of [microsoft/layoutlmv3-base](https://huggingface.co/microsoft/layoutlmv3-base) on the invoice dataset.
 It achieves the following results on the evaluation set:
 - Loss: 0.0012
 - Precision: 1.0